spyderkam/Debris-Cloud/src/docs/theoretical/cissdcm.md

 # Computational Implementation of Spherically Symmetric Debris Cloud Models

-Kamyar Modjtahedzadeh
+Kamyar Modjtahedzadeh <br>
-Boeing Intelligence & Analytics
+Boeing Intelligence & Analytics <br>
 May 13, 2025

 ## 1 Distribution of Area-to-Mass Ratios

 Based on the NASA breakup model's area-to-mass ratio distribution [3], a piecewise statistical function has been structured for the fragment's logarithm characteristic length ($L_c$) input and its cross-sectional area-to-mass ratio ($A/M$) output.
 The function partitions the domain into three regions based on fragment size:

 $$
 \xi (x) \,=\,